scipion-em/docs/docs/developer/tutorials/creating-a-workflow-template.rst

 .. note:: Here you can select a template which will appear as follows:
           ``plugin name - template name``.
-Also note that the template does not have any descriptions.
+Also note that the template does not have any description.
 Later we will explain how to add it.

 After selecting the template, a window will appear allowing you to execute